stackless-dev/stackless/Doc/c-api/stackless.rst

   from the local variable "stackless" to the global variable "_PyStackless_TRY_STACKLESS".
 These macros can't be used to call a vectorcall [#f2]_ function.

   The macro :c:func:`STACKLESS_PROMOTE_ALL` does this unconditionally.
-It is used for cases where we know that the called function will take care of our object, and we need no test.
-For example, :c:func:`PyObject_Call` and all other Py{Object,Function,CFunction}_*Call* functions use STACKLESS_PROMOTE_xxx itself, so we don't need to check further.
+  It is used for cases where we know that the called function obeys the stackless-protocol by calling STACKLESS_GETARG() and possibly returning the unwind token.
+For example, PyObject_Call() and all other Py{Object,Function,CFunction}_*Call* functions use STACKLESS_GETARG() and STACKLESS_PROMOTE_xxx itself, so we don’t need to check further.

 .. c:function:: STACKLESS_PROMOTE_FLAG(flag)